caspergrl/GT-UX-UI-Dec2022-June2023/11-week/03-lesson.md

   - Relative units can resize as the screen size changes.
 We'll apply this more during web coding in front-end development (units 16 through 24).

-  - Explain the relationship between fluid design and relative units: By using relative units in the code of a webpage, your webpage content can respond to the screen size.
+  - By using relative units in the code of a webpage, your webpage content can respond to the screen size.
 Think about how your content stretches and shrinks, and you will help your developers build the best user experience.

-> :gem: **Designer Insight:** Take a moment to relate the relative units that have shown up in your design work.
->
-> - Alternatively, ask a TA to share an example of relative units from their work.

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer, you will work with developers who will help code your RWD solutions.
+As a UX/UI designer, you will work with developers who will help code your RWD solutions.
 Being able to speak about fluid design technology and RWD concepts makes you more employable.
 These skills should be included in your resume and your LinkedIn skills profile.

-Students now have a basic understanding of how fluid design is defined.
-Explain what is different about designing for mobile and the special considerations that come into play in the next section.

-## 3. Instructor Do: Design Considerations for Mobile Web (10 min)

-> :pushpin: **Important Point:** Your goal is to review the best practices, or tradeoffs, that designers must make to create great mobile designs.
-This section also supports today's first two learning objectives, which are defining, understanding, and applying fluid design.

-In this section, you'll explain what makes designing for mobile displays challenging, such as size constraints for graphics and legibility of text on a small screen.
-We'll also cover best practices for saving time and ensure a successful result—frictionless user interaction.

-- Review how ***small screens are hard***.
+## SLIDE 8
+Questions??

+## SLIDE 9
+Review

+## SLIDE 10
   - It is the UI designer's job to take on this challenge.

   - Don't take screen real estate for granted.

-- Ask: ***"What else makes mobile hard?"***

-  - Mobile challenges:
+  - Other mobile challenges:
     - Mobile performance can vary.
       - A webpage loading via Wi-Fi or cellular.
     - Context of use can affect the experience.